jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 #### 🔄 Props

 All of the footage you have seen so far was recorded with the stock props, but just recently I upgraded to these [Gemfan props][19].
-Flight is smooth and the Mobula7 HD got just a bit quieter.
+The flight is smooth and the Mobula7 HD got just a bit quieter.

 ![Mobula7 HD with gemfan props](mobula7-hd-review-and-setup-15.jpg)